I had the chance to cross the very beautiful White Mountains area on 2 occasions.

 I still can’t forget the first time I saw Mt.
 Cannon as we were driving.
 We did not expect to see this kind of sight!

-3) Hiking or taking the gondola up to Mt.
-Cannon.
+3) Take the gondola up to the top of Mt.
+Cannon:

 The image above where we are driving through I 93 shows Mt.
 Cannon (there’s actually 2 of these in the White Mountains, and we visited the one on the west area).